paraslonic/GCB_MAN/source/landing_page.rst

 Here you can find graph-based representation of some operons and genome islands with comments.

-GCB is opensource and can freely used without any warranty on the basis of BSD licence.
+Our tool is opensource and can freely be used without any warranty on the basis of `MIT License <https://opensource.org/licenses/MIT>`_.

-Preprint is available.
-Please cite it when reporting results obtained with GCB.